RMC EMPLOYEE FORUM

 - have been employed in a full-time or part-time capacity for at least six months with no break in service prior to County employment.

 Employees will not have to re-apply or compete for their jobs through a regular recruitment process.
-Instead, at the appropriate time, employees will be asked to:
+Instead, employees are being asked to:

 - affirm they meet the provisions of Merit System Rule Sec.
 A25-89;